morispi/HG-CoLoR/README.md

 Reference
 --------------

-HG-CoLoR is currently subimitted to Bioinformatics under the title "Hybrid correction of highly noisy Oxford Nanopore long reads using a variable-order de Bruijn graph".
+HG-CoLoR is currently subimitted to Bioinformatics under the title "Hybrid correction of highly noisy long reads using a variable-order de Bruijn graph".

 Contact
 --------------